arnaudrenaud/django-djaffar/README.md

 # Djaffar: asynchronous user activity tracking for Django
 Have a single-page app?
 Want to keep track of what your users do even when they don't hit the server?
-Set up Djaffar on the server and hit the client API to save relevant user activity to the database: URL path, user name, browser session, IP address and referer.
+Set up Djaffar on the server and hit the client API to save relevant user activity to the database: URL path, user name, browser session, user agent, IP address and referer.

-## Set up Djaffar on the server
+## Installation

 Add Djaffar to your project (typically in `settings.py`):
 ```python